 Funder: Centers for Disease Control-PHIC

-Summary: Supports U.S. states, territories, and select tribal governments in addressing unique public health needs with flexible, evidence-based, and community-driven approaches.
+Summary: Supports state, tribal, and territorial health authorities in addressing local public health priorities through flexible, evidence-based, and community-driven approaches.